-We are fully open for UK and International Mail Order of music, guitars, strings etc. All orders are welcome!
-Please read the latest information on deliveries and supplies.
+We are fully open for UK and International Mail Order of music, guitars, strings etc. Follow this link for the latest information on deliveries and supplies.

 Read about our 50 year history

 Want to know how to change your password or add an item to a completed order?
 Queries about shipping, Paypal and the answer to many others can be found on our updated FAQ page!

 VIDEOS: CUENCA Guitars auditioned by Fernando Espi (Madrid Conservatoire) View the playlist.

 Online individual lessons available via Skype